changchuming/changchuming.github.io/_posts/2016-5-7-A-Revelation-of-Sorts.md

 Again, this may be because I’m a foreigner, but rarely have I ever met a stranger’s eyes in Singapore and exchanged a smile, but it happens pretty often in Europe.
 I guess part of the reason is that we’re constantly rushing for time.
 I’ve never noticed how fast Singaporeans walk until now.

 Generally, it seems that the less emphasis you put on your career, the happier you tend to be.
-I’ve met guys who lived as though the next day will be their last, and they are happiest of the lot.
+I’ve met guys who lived as though the next day is their last, and they are happiest of the lot.
 Is there a way to balance happiness with competitiveness?
 I really have no idea, and if there was, I am not sure where the balance would lie.

 ![Happy Russian]({{ site.BASE_PATH }}/assets/images/IMG_20160617_084625.jpg)
 **One of the happpiest guys I met.**